dokryconn/Dokters-Prescription/README.md

 #	The "Dok’s Rx Cabinet" folder
-The `Dok's Rx Cabinet` folder contains sub-folders for associated scripts/files referenced by the "Dokter's Prescription.EXE" and Dok's Rx Pad.AHK scripts.
+The `Dok's Rx Cabinet` folder contains the associated scripts and files referenced by the "Dokter's Prescription.EXE" and "Dok's Rx Pad.AHK" scripts.

 The following additional scripts are stored within the`Dok's Rx Cabinet` folders: